 Site Hash Strategy

-Under Admin Tools → Settings → Extension Configuration → solr, siteHashStrategy controls how the site hash is formed in Solr documents.
-For new TYPO3 13.4+ projects, siteHashStrategy = 1 (Site Identifier) is recommended; in older defaults, the domain-based variant (0, deprecated) may still be active.
-Changing the strategy requires a complete reindexing.
+Under Admin Tools → Settings → Extension Configuration → solr, the siteHashStrategy controls how the site hash is generated in Solr documents.
+For new TYPO3 13.4+ projects, siteHashStrategy = 1 (Site-Identifier) is recommended; older defaults might still use the domain-based variant (0, deprecated).
+A change of strategy requires a complete re-indexing.

 Configuring the Search